 Euler deconvolution method.
 A technique for estimating source positions for magnetic anomalies, which relates the magnetic field to its gradient through the specification of the arrangement of the magnetic sources.

 Green’s function.
-The relation of magnetization to magnetostatic potential.
+Used here to denote the relation of magnetization to magnetostatic potential.

 Harmonic Spline.
 A local basis function employed in modeling the magnetic field.